cconsta1/ABMA/index.md

 ## PART I:  LEARNING TO WALK
 <a name="Chapter 1"></a>
 ### Chapter 1: The Foundational Steps of Building an Agent-Based Model
-<i> • Tutorial in basic NetLogo: agents, procedures and the interface • Definitions of modelling, simulation, algorithm • What is pseudocode? • Model documentation </i>
+<i> • Tutorial in basic NetLogo: agents, procedures and the interface • Definitions of modeling, simulation, algorithm • What is pseudocode? • Model documentation </i>

 <a style="color: #E66100" href="https://www.npr.org/"> Chapter as PDF </a>  <a style="color: #E66100" href="https://github.com/SantaFeInstitute/ABMA/tree/master/ch1"> Chapter Code Repo on GitHub </a>  <a style="color: #E66100" href="#Agent-Based Modeling for Archaeology">Back to Top</a>